Applewood, Mississauga: History

-The earliest settlements in present-day Applewood occurred in the villages of Dixie and Burnhamthorpe which were established during the mid 1800s.
+The earliest settlements in present-day Applewood occurred in the villages of Dixie and Burnhamthorpe which were established during the mid-1800s.
 The village of Dixie, centred at Dundas Street and Cawthra Road, was built in the early 1800s.
 The village of Burnhamthorpe was centred around the area of Burnhamthorpe Road and Dixie Road.
 These villages developed as local service centres for the immediate rural areas, which were characterized by farms and orchards.
 The cash crop of choice was apples.
 By the late 1800s, Dixie had an established market gardening centre.
 The first settlers of Applewood Acres included the Church, Haines, Graham, Stewart and Hedge families.
 Many Applewood streets are named after these early pioneer families.
 During the first half of the twentieth century, the villages of Dixie and Burnhamthorpe began to decline as a result of improved access to larger centers such as Port Credit and Cooksville.
 The Applewood District area remained predominantly rural to the mid-1950s when G.S.
 Shipp & Sons Ltd. began to develop the Applewood Heights subdivision on the former T.L.
 Kennedy farm at the corner of Dundas Street and Tomken Road in 1955.
 A school, park, church and shopping mall were all constructed in the 1950s to provide service and amenities for the Applewood Acres families.
-Shipp & Son would built 733 houses in Applewood.
+Shipp & Son would build 733 houses in Applewood.
 Around the same time, the Dixie Industrial Area south of Dundas Street was being promoted for industrial development.
 Today Applewood is an established residential community, providing a variety of housing types including single and semidetached dwellings, townhouses, apartments and mobile homes.
 The Applewood district consists of the Applewood Acres community south of Queensway and Applewood Heights and Applewood Hills north of Dundas Street.
 These communities are separated by an industrial park.